andyhansen/blog/_posts/2022-11-22-useful-sites-for-fonts.md

 Though I wasn't looking to get everything for free, being on the cheaper end would be a bonus.
 At the end of the day, I'm doing this for a hobby.

-Here is a collection of websites that I've find useful in my search for the perfect typeface.
+Here is a collection of websites that I've found useful.

 ## [Typodermic Fonts](https://typodermicfonts.com/) ([free](https://typodermicfonts.com/some-free/) and paid)